Table of Contents

 The key to a successful press release is the headline.
 It should be eye-catching and compelling, but also accurate.
 You’ll want to include specific details that are interesting for reporters or journalists who may read your article in order to make it more likely they will write about you rather than someone else with a less catchy title.
 If this sounds like something you would like help with, we can do all of this and more!

 Upstage Media has been helping companies get their message out there for over 3 years by crafting story angles that bring attention from media outlets as well as customers alike.
-Our team is ready and waiting to work with you on your next project—whether it’s selling products online, getting noticed at an event.
+Our team is ready and waiting to work with you on your next project—whether it’s selling products online, or getting noticed at an event.